JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2024-01-16-explain_clinical_doc_generic_en.md

 HEENT: Sclerae showed mild arcus senilis in the right.
 Left was clear.
 Pupils are equally round and reactive to light.
 Extraocular movements are intact.
 Oropharynx is clear.
 NECK: Supple.
 Trachea is midline.
 No jugular venous pressure distention is noted.
 No adenopathy in the cervical, supraclavicular, or axillary areas.
 ABDOMEN: Soft and not tender.
 There may be some fullness in the left upper quadrant, although I do not appreciate a true spleen with inspiration.
-EXTREMITIES: There is some edema, but no cyanosis and clubbing .
+EXTREMITIES: There is some edema, but no clubbing.
 IMPRESSION: At this time is refractory anemia, which is transfusion dependent.
 He is on B12, iron, folic acid, and Procrit.
 There are no sign or symptom of blood loss and the previous esophagogastroduodenoscopy was negative.
 His creatinine was 1.
   My impression at this time is that he probably has an underlying myelodysplastic syndrome or bone marrow failure.
 His creatinine on this hospitalization was up slightly to 1.6 and this may contribute to his anemia.
   At this time, my recommendation for the patient is that he should undergo a bone marrow aspiration.